This post may contain affiliate links. Please read my affiliate policy.

 Smoothie bowls are a fun way to change up the daily smoothie routine.
 They are thicker so you can use a spoon, and you have the freedom to go wild with toppings.
 This bowl is super simple to make with only three base ingredients:

-• Fresh Orange: This serves as a liquid AND a fruit… win-win!
+• Fresh orange: This serves as a liquid AND a fruit… win-win!

-• Frozen Strawberries: Frozen produce helps make a smoothie bowl thick and creamy.
+• Frozen strawberries: Frozen produce helps make a smoothie bowl thick and creamy.
 You can freeze fresh strawberries or grab some already frozen ones.

-• Frozen Mango: I sometimes snack on frozen mango chunks; they’re just so good!
+• Frozen mango: I sometimes snack on frozen mango chunks; they’re just so good!
 They also add extra creaminess + sweetness in a mildly flavorful way.

 tropical smoothie bowls decorated with a variety of fresh fruit and some flowers.

-Tropical Smoothie Bowl Toppings
+Tropical Toppings

 Here’s where the fun starts.
 Once you’ve poured the thick smoothie into a bowl, it’s time to start the topping party.
 Here’s some ideas to help you create something that’s tasty and pretty:

-Where to Buy Coconut Bowls
+Where to Buy Smoothie Bowls

 Most days, I use a cereal bowl, yet I really do love using coconut bowls to complete the beachy vibes.
 Coconut bowls are easy to fill and deep enough to hold a thick smoothie and pile high the toppings.